Enhanced stability of pressure relief valves: mechanistic design and analysis: Mathematical modeling

 At the valve end of the pipe, it is the pressure boundary condition that is trivial:

-For the velocity boundary condition though we need to use conservation of mass, by defining the {\em flow through area} $A_{\rm ft}(x)$ of the valve, which is the cross-sectional area of the of the narrowest part of the valve through which fluid flows when the valve is at lift $x$.
+For the velocity boundary condition, however, we need to use conservation of mass, by defining the {\em flow through area} $A_{\rm ft}(x)$ of the valve, which is the cross-sectional area of the narrowest part of the valve through which fluid flows when the valve is at lift $x$.

 In general, an expression for $A_{\rm ft}$ needs to be determined from the detailed geometry of the valve.
 However for the simple case of a conical valve, then using the half-cone angle $\alpha=\pi-\varphi$ as in Fig.~\ref{fig:PSV-pipeline-sketch}(b) we find from simple geometry that